 Running Backs

 James Cook (Buf) — Cook is taking his contract dispute to the hold-in level after repeatedly telling the media he missed an Aug.
 3 practice for “business.”
 He skipped voluntary workouts this spring as he enters the final year of his rookie contract, but he reported for mandatory minicamp and the start of training camp.
 He’s currently set to make $5.7 million in 2025 and is seeking a contract extension before he hits free agency next year.
 He’s seeking an annual average salary of $15 million per year, which would tie him with Derrick Henry as the third-highest paid RB behind Saquon Barkley ($20.6M) and Christian McCaffrey ($19M) in AAV.
+Kyren Williams signed a three-year, $33 million extension, which includes $23 million guaranteed, and his deal could help Cook and the Bills get their deal across the finish line.
 Cook is looking to cash in after finishing as the RB11 (16.7 FPG), but he’ll have to lower his asking price after leading a three-man committee with Ray Davis and Ty Johnson.
 Cook is the top candidate for touchdown regression despite playing in one of the league’s best offenses, and he’s overvalued at his current ADP (36, RB14).
-(Added Aug.
-4)
+(Updated Aug.
+5)

 Nick Chubb (Hou) — Chubb has reportedly gotten off to a slow start in training camp, and Cole Thompson of the Texans Wire wrote that Chubb has no burst at the second and third level of the defense.
 The Texans signed Chubb as insurance for Joe Mixon, who is missing multiple weeks of training camp because of a lingering foot injury.
 Chubb ranked 45th in YPC (3.27), 43rd in explosive run rate (2%), and last in YACO/ATT (1.96) among 46 RBs who logged 100+ carries last season.
 I’m passing on both Mixon (51, RB19) and Chubb (143, RB45) this summer, and I’m taking my chances with fourth-round pick Woody Marks late in my drafts.
-(Added Aug 4)
+The Texans also activated Dameon Pierce from the PUP list, who will try to get in the mix in this backfield.
+(Updated Aug 5)

 Wide Receivers

 Jordan Addison (Min) — ESPN’s Jeremy Fowler reported that the Vikings are bracing for a three-game suspension for Addison, who pleaded guilty to a lesser charge to resolve a 2024 DUI citation.
-Minnesota’s projection is based on the league's recent precedent for three-game suspensions for DUI-related offenses.
-His suspension will likely come at the start of the season before bye weeks kick in, which will make it easier to survive his absence.
+Minnesota’s projection was based on the league's recent precedent for three-game suspensions for DUI-related offenses.
+The NFL made the three-game suspension official on Aug.
+5, and it will start at the beginning of the season before bye weeks kick in, which will make it easier to survive his absence.
 Addison is a boom-or-bust weekly WR3 who has WR2 upside if J.J.
 McCarthy is an upgrade over Sam Darnold.
 Make sure to draft a WR or two later in the draft who can give you solid replacement production for the first couple of weeks of the season before Addison returns to the lineup.
-(Added Aug.
-4)
+(Updated Aug.
+6)

 Chris Godwin (TB) — Godwin’s availability for Week 1 is up in the air after he underwent a “minor” surgery to “clean out” his ankle in the spring, which landed him on the PUP to open camp.
-HC Todd Bowles told NFL Network on Aug.
-1 that Godwin is moving well, but is still not doing everything, and he remains without a timeline.
+GM Jason Licht said on Aug.
+5 that Godwin is advancing through the protocols, but no decision has been made about whether he’ll start the season on the PUP.
 ESPN’s Dan Graziano wrote that the Bucs aren’t counting out Godwin for the season opener, but they believe there’s a chance he could miss a couple of games at the start of the season.
 First-round pick Emeka Egbuka and second-year Jalen McMillan are receiving extra reps in training camp and potentially early in the season, which will give them chances to establish themselves next to or ahead of Godwin.
-Mike Evans has the best opportunity to maintain his role as the clear X receiver, while Godwin could find himself in a rotation with Egbuka and McMillan in the other two spots in 11 personnel.
+Mike Evans has the best opportunity to maintain his role as the clear X receiver.
+At the same time, Godwin could find himself in a rotation with Egbuka and McMillan in the other two spots in 11 personnel.
+ESPN’s Jenna Laine called Egbuka the standout performer of camp, noting that he’s polished, strong, and has a steady demeanor as the team’s big slot receiver.
 Godwin is too risky a pick (78 ADP, WR36) since he could get off to a slow start this season, which could give their younger receivers a chance to establish bigger roles.
-(Added Aug.
-4)
+(Updated Aug.
+7)

 Tight Ends